Developer working with HPD to create affordable housing on West 96th St. even as elected officials battle firm’s NYCHA project on UES

 The project has 80 micro units and 91 traditionally sized apartments, according to information submitted to the city as part of its environmental review process.
 There would be 35 micro units and 33 traditional units.
 The building is expected to open in 2022.

-Fetner is looking to build on three lots that would be combined, now owned by the city’s Housing Preservation and Development, the Salvation Army and the National Association for the Advancement of Colored People.
+Fetner is looking to build on three lots that would be combined, now owned by the city’s Housing Preservation and Development, the Salvation Army and the NAACP Roy Wilkins Center, Inc.

 The project is advancing even as Borough President Gale Brewer is actively battling Fetner’s effort to construct a partially affordable apartment tower on New York City Housing Authority land, complaining that the project at 401 East 92nd Street at Holmes Towers has not followed the city’s public land use review procedures.